-Needless to say, it’s 2018 and I am now a solicitor working for Best Wilson Buckley Family Law after having worked in the business for more than 3 years.
+Needless to say, it’s 2018 and I am now a solicitor working for Divorce Lawyers Brisbane at Best Wilson Buckley Family Law after having worked in the business for more than 3 years.

 I have learnt that the word “career” doesn’t necessarily have to mean “job” or “work”.
 I believe that the word “career” describes your life and what you choose to do as an individual in society through your work.
 You can have multiple jobs, and apparently we millennials are going to have eleven different jobs during our lifetime.